tartanrunner25/Plume-model_stand_alone/README.md

 `make`.
 If the code successfully compiles, you should see a new executable called `plume_alone_module`.
 You should now be ready to run the Freitas model code!
 <br><br>

-**Running the model**<br>
+**Running the plume rise model:**<br>
-To run the Freitas model, simply enter python `run_plume_rise.py`.
+To run the Freitas model, simply enter `python run_plume_rise.py`.
 This will use the default model parameters set in the run_plume_rise.py script, and meteorological data located in `./model_input/sounding_OTX_08-09-2019_0z.txt`.
 Output from this simulation will be stored in `./model_output`.
 Users should edit `run_plume_rise.py` when trying to run their own wildfire plume rises.
 Model parameters, including model input and output paths are set at the top of the script:<br>

-# Freitas Model Input Parameters
+# Plume rise simulation run-time parameters:

 The following parameters should be set by the user for the Freitas model: